HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/Report for the test.md

 ## Note 2: For each question, I have attached not only my statements but also the output tables belows.
 As for the specific output table, you can find that in the csv files in this repository.
 ## Note 3: Each bullet point in my answer explains the logic of my statement,limitations of the statements, and the explanation of the output
 ## Note 4: For all the rankings in this project, I use DENSE RANKING to make sure it is easier to understand and readers can get the rankings immediately instead of doing mathematics when equal case involved.
+## Note 5: The output that I get is to use export button in the mysql workbench.
+It automatically generates a csv file, which makes the date column in a little bit different format compared to those in marketing_data and store_revenue.
 ### [1] Question #1 Generate a query to get the sum of the clicks of the marketing data
 ​
 Answer: It is a very straightforward case.
 I simply use SUM command for the variable clicks in the marketing_data table.